Compensating random transition-detection blackouts in Markov networks

 and similarly for $\eta_{I_-}$ by exchanging $+$ and $-$, and hence for the probabilities $1-\eta_{I_\pm}$ of a blackout and thereafter for the full rates $k_{I_+}=k_{ij}$ and $k_{I_-}=k_{ji}$.
 If all links of the network are observable and subject to random blackouts, this scheme yields all transition rates, i.e., the full generator, of the Markov network and hence access to the full dynamics.
 Using the steady-state probabilities, e.g., obtained as the eigenvector of the generator or by $p_i^s = \nrateexp{I_+}/\eta_{I_+}k_{I_+}$, enables us to check whether two states that are connected by an observable pair of transitions are in detailed balance, i.e., whether $j_{ij}^s=0$.
 Hence, we can discern equilibrium from a NESS even if all transitions are subject to random blackouts of arbitrary unknown frequencies.

-Even if only a few pairs of transitions are incompletely observable and others are hidden, this scheme allows to infer the full set $\alletas$ and the rates of detectable transitions as well as, based on their mean rates, the steady-state probabilities of their adjacent states.
+Even if\re{, in contrast to all links as described in the last paragraph,} only a few pairs of transitions are incompletely observable and others are hidden, this scheme allows us to infer the full set $\alletas$ and the rates of detectable transitions \re{$I_r$} as well as, based on their mean rates \re{$\nrateexp{I_r}$}, the steady-state probabilities of their adjacent states.
 Again, we can discern driven transitions and the ones with zero-mean net current and, if at least one link in each fundamental cycle is observable, effectively driven and undriven cycles.